-- In the Enacted FY2020 Budget, and Proposed FY2021 Budget, School Debt and Capital Project Reimbursements were funded at 50% and 0%, respectively.
+- In the Enacted FY2021 Budget, School Debt and Capital Project Reimbursements were funded at 0%.
 See description in Section 1(E) above, and Table 5.0 for outstanding debt levels - 2.
 Does not include defeased bonds - 3.
-From most recent 6/30/2018 actuarial valuation.
+From most recent 6/30/2019 actuarial valuation.
 See table 5.3 for a summary of the Retirement System's Funding Levels - 4.
 'Other G.O.
-Debt' includes certain information directly from municipal CAFRs, and Alaska Taxable January 2020 - 5.
-"Interest to Maturity" and "Total Debt Service to Maturity" includes accreted interest due at maturity of \$125.2 million Sources: Annual reports and financial statements of AHFC, AMBBA, AIDEA, AEA, UofA, AKRR, AIAS, and directly from State Agencies
+Debt' includes certain information sourced directly from municipal CAFRs, and Alaska Taxable January 2021 - 5.
+"Interest to Maturity" and "Total Debt Service to Maturity" includes accreted interest due at maturity of \$125.2 million

+Sources: Annual reports and financial statements of AHFC, AMBBA, AIDEA, AEA, UofA, AKRR, AIAS, and directly from State Agencies